eCommerce Accounting, Accountants for Amazon sellers, eBay sellers and online traders

 Should I trade through a limited company?

 There are a number of reasons why you might chose to trade through a limited company.
 Fuller details are shown on our main website pages under ‘business information’.
 As a general guide though we recommend considering ‘going limited’ if your profits from online trading exceed say £20,000 per year (assuming you have no other income).
 If you have other sources of income such as a PAYE salary the benefits of ‘going limited’ can come in at lower levels of profit.
-Many clients prefer using a limited company if they sell products which might occasionally generate product liabaility claims.
+Many clients prefer using a limited company if they sell products which might occasionally generate product liability claims.

 Advice about VAT registration

-As accountants for many Ecommerce businesses and Amazon sellers we find VAT to be the most frequent area where problems arise.
+As accountants for many eCommerce businesses and Amazon sellers we find VAT to be the most frequent area where problems arise.

 A business must register for VAT when the value of your taxable supplies exceeds the registration threshold.
 If the value of your taxable supplies in the past 12 months (or less) has exceeded the current VAT registration threshold or the value of your taxable supplies in the next 30 days alone is expected to exceed this figure.
 Beware, the registration test is assessed on a rolling twelve month basis.

 Our ‘top tip‘ is to be aware that your turnover on Amazon is the total amount the customer pays Amazon for your product and postage and packaging.
-It is not (as many believe) the amount your business receives from Amazon after their commission and fulfillment charges.
+It is not (as many believe) the amount your business receives from Amazon after their commission and fulfilment charges.

 Registration (within one month) is compulsory once you have exceeded the threshold.
 Late registration can result in a belated notification penalty (which may just be a nominal amount if you act promptly).